Skip to main content

 Dwarf Alberta spruce

-Though the dwarf Alberta spruce has the potential to grow up to 12 feet tall and spread 5 feet wide, it usually sells at nurseries in its 1 to 2 feet tall baby form.
-As it only grows 2 to 4 inches per year, it’ll be awhile before you have to worry about it taking up too much room — and you can always prune it as needed.
+Though the dwarf Alberta spruce has the potential to grow up to 12 feet tall and spread 5 feet wide, it’s usually available at nurseries in its 1 to 2 feet tall baby form.
+As it only grows 2 to 4 inches per year, you don’t have to worry about it taking up too much room in the meantime — and you can always prune it as needed.

-If you’re getting a small one for the holidays, instead of a small Christmas tree, you could bring it outside during the growing season, although it’s best to gradually harden it off before giving it a permanent home outdoors.
+If you’re getting a small one for the holidays, you could bring it outside during the growing season next spring, although it’s best to gradually harden it off before giving it a permanent home outdoors.
 That said, it does best in cold winters and mild summers, thriving in zones 3 through 6.

 Crassula tetragona